 It was only after Franco’s death in 1975 that the Catalans restored their traditions, speech, and literature – thanks to the European Romantic movement – and reminded the world about its distinct culture.

 This expat guide to moving to Barcelona in 2023 wouldn’t be complete without saying that there is a Catalan flair for beauty and love for art and music which is evident all over the city.
-It offers a feast of sculptures, galleries, concert halls, impressive architecture, art cafés, and fashion.
+British citizens will find it offers a feast of sculptures, galleries, concert halls, impressive architecture, art cafés, and fashion.
 It is the city of the young Picasso, of Miro and Tapies, of Modernista buildings by Gaudí, as well as the cutting edge structures by Gehry and Nouvel.

 Catalans generally have a reputation for being hard-working, ambitious and conservative, and their folklore has been strongly influenced by Roman Catholicism.